Brief

 (if possible English or Estonian please)

-This page exists since November 18, 1997
+This first version of this page appeared on November 18, 1997